 Hobak-jeon is the only one in the wide world of Korean Jeon (fried food).

-Another great way to enjoy your summer squash and zucchinis is by making some Hobak Namul.
-This Korean side dish is so easy that it will be your next go-to kitchen staple as it has been in Korean food culture for a long time.
+Another great way to enjoy your summer squash and zucchini is by making some Hobak Namul.
+This Korean cooking idea is so easy that it will be your next palatable side dish for juicy steak as it has been in Korean food culture for a long time.

 Fresh Korean Zucchini is harvested and stir-fried in a mixture of chilies, garlic, sesame oil, and fish sauce.
 The fish sauce really brings some umami flavor to the mildly floral aroma of the squash.